I was just looking at “The Discipline of Teams” by Katzenbach and Smith. These are the same gentlemen who wrote “The Wisdom of Teams.”

 - Large groups usually fail to build common understanding and commitment.

-If your culture does not immediately know that a team is 9 or less, you need to study in this area.
-[IMHO] Get all the help you can to knock down this impediment.
+If your culture does not immediately know that a team is nine or less, you need to study in this area.
+Get all the help you can to knock down this impediment.